-With its lightweight design, soft ear pads, detachable microphone and included USB sound card, the Razer BlackShark V2 promises to assault T3's best gaming headsets guide right from the off.
+To sum up this Razer BlackShark V2 review: its lightweight design, soft ear pads, detachable microphone and included USB sound card makes this one of the best gaming headsets out there right now.

 Razer Blackshark V2 review: Design and Setup